rjsmith1999/IMMERSE/_pages/log.md

 * **Monday**:
   - Emailed Sebastian over the weekend, we discussed further changes to the scrubber we could make to support the CASPR project.
   - Quickly tested new ip on zedboard, seems to work ok
+  - Finished testing the device id parameter, doesn't seem to be neccessary, probably don't need to instance the icap at all? (unless its for clocking purposes)
   - _TODO:_
-    - Going to finish testing the device id parameter to see if it is even neccessary
     - Going to edit scripts for vivado 2019.2, make sure everything is good there
     - Going to create a new version of the c code, formated like sebastians example, maybe break things out into more files